opossalite/templater/README.md

 ## Documentation
 Please look at the [wiki](../../wiki) for full documentation.
 If you think it needs expanding, please leave a GitHub issue for me.

+## License
+This software is dual-licensed under GPL Version 2 and/or GPL Version 3.
+You may use this software according to these licenses as is most appropriate for your project on a case-by-case basis.
+Both licenses can be found in the root directory of the repository.

 ## Installation
 ### Arch AUR: